 In 1946, the newly created Coffee County Hospital Authority applied for federal funds available through Hill-Burton Act, designed to help states improve the nation’s hospital system.
 Citizens voted overwhelmingly to provide the necessary matching funds.
 In October 1953, the new three-story, 60-bed, almost $1 million hospital was dedicated.
 At the time, Governor Herman Talmadge called it, “not only one of the most beautiful, but also the most modern and best-equipped hospitals in the country.”

 And Grow Again

 Over the next 40 years, Coffee General Hospital, as it was renamed in 1968, continued to grow.
-By 1975, the hospital featured 155 beds, an intensive care unit and emergency room.
+By 1975, the hospital featured 155 beds, an intensive care unit, and an emergency room.
 In 1983, the hospital added administrative and diagnostic radiology wings.
-However, it was increasingly hard for the 1953 building to keep up with community needs, the space demands of continually expanding technology and changing building codes.
+However, it was increasingly hard for the 1953 building to keep up with community needs, the space demands of continually expanding technology, and changing building codes.
 In 1994, the Hospital Authority voted to restructure Coffee Regional Hospital by forming a new community-based, non-profit corporate structure that allowed the hospital to be financially self-sufficient.
-Construction began and the current medical center opened in 1998.
+Construction began, and the current medical center opened in 1998.
 The new facility was more than 50 percent larger than the previous facility.
 In addition, two doctors’ buildings were erected next door to house physician practice suites.
 In 2005, the CRMC Wellness Center opened in the 2nd doctor’s building, offering the community a unique place to help improve health and quality of life.

-Thanks to Coffee Regional Medical Center’s committed clinicians and staff, and to the longstanding support of the community, CRMC continues to provide our citizens the highest-quality healthcare.
+Thanks to Coffee Regional Medical Center’s committed clinicians and staff and the longstanding support of the community, CRMC continues to provide our citizens with the highest-quality healthcare.
 It is a vital part of what makes this area such a wonderful place to live and do business.
 Explore our website to find out more about who we are today!